Wood Burning

 What can I do?

-Stop burning wood if you have an alternative
+Stop burning if you don’t need to

-Firstly, please don’t burn if you have another form of heating.
+Please don’t burn if you have another form of heating.
 Can you only burn on special occasions if you can’t stop completely?

 Images of fireplace alternatives, L to R: Matt White, Natalie Martin, Lily Hughes, @salbots